polkafoundry/polkadocs/docs/guide/README.md

 In this guide, we will create a contract named `SimpleStore`.
 Any user can set arbitrary values to the contract.
 However, it stores the last value only.
 Setting new value overwrites current one.
 Users can query for the contract's current value.

-We will also make a simple web page to let user interact with the contract.
+We will also make a simple web page to let users interact with the contract.

 <img src='./ui.png' style='width:210px;box-shadow:0 0 3px 0 rgba(0,0,0,.2)' alt='SimpleStore Web UI'>